gvwilson/thirdbit/ideas/index.md

 ## What I Would Build If I Still Wrote Software

 **A blocks-based tool for data science.**
 :   [Scratch][scratch] is the most effective tool we have for teaching programming to newcomers of all ages
     because it reduces [cognitive load][cognitive-load] on learners.
-    [TidyBlocks][tidyblocks] is an attempt to replicate its success for data science;
+    [TidyBlocks][tidyblocks] was an attempt to replicate its success for data science, but we couldn't get funding
-    it needs 10-12 programmer-months to make it ready for general use, but the fact that volunteers have already translated its interface into several languages shows just how much impact it could have.
-    *Current status: on hold waiting for funding.*

-**A lightweight lesson aggregation tool.**
-:   Instead of building yet another repository for lessons or trying to get people to use a single template,
-    it would probably be more useful to
-    [aggregate metadata about the lessons they already have][harper].
-    *Current status: never started.*
+    and clickable blocks couldn't represent operations like joins in a natural way.
+    A dataflow tool based on [Node-RED][node-red] would probably do better;
+    there has been [some preliminary work][node-red-danfo],
+    and I think it's very promising.

 **A computational notebook that includes a drawing tool.**
-:   And while we're at it, the workflow for putting hand-drawn (vector) diagrams into notebooks is pretty clumsy.
+:   The workflow for putting hand-drawn (vector) diagrams into notebooks is clumsy:
-    Open drawing tool, save file, add reference to notebook, render, curse, re-draw, re-render...
+    open drawing tool, save file, add reference to notebook, render, curse, re-draw, re-render...
     I'd like to be able to click on a diagram in a notebook and edit it in place just like I can in Word or Google Doc.
-    There are several good open source JavaScript vector drawing tools out there, and the SVG could either be embedded in the notebook document or stored in a side file.
+    There are [several][draw-io] [good][excalidraw] open source vector drawing tools out there, and the SVG could either be embedded in the notebook document or stored in a side file.
-    *Current status: there are drawing plugins for the Jupyter notebook, but none seem to be under active development.*

 **Diff and merge for SVG and CSV.**
-:   And while we're talking about drawing,
+:   While we're talking about drawing,
     I think developers would be much (much) more likely to include diagrams in their documentation if they could diff and merge those diagrams as easily as they do text.
     GitHub has supported a [split-pane view][github-svg-diff] for years,